abatisti/megr2157-portfolio/docs/assignments/A01/index.md

 **d)** It was difficult to identify the specific patent corresponding to my combination wrench because many similar designs exist.
 Therefore, using Google Patents, I selected the patent that most closely resembled the geometry and functionality of my tool.
 The selected patent is US20030167885A1 – “Wrench adapted for lever arm extension,” invented by Bruce Coggins, and Brandon Luke.

 <br><br>
-Two alternative devices that can be used in place of the combination wrench are:
+&nbsp;&nbsp;&nbsp;&nbsp;  Two alternative devices that can be used in place of the combination wrench are:

 - Adjustable wrench: An adjustable wrench uses a movable jaw to accommodate different fastener sizes and applies torque to tighten or loosen them.